-- Grandad's bitter and angry "War Is Hell" speech in "The Russians Are Coming" about the war after he is tired of how Del Boy glorifies it and doesn't take it seriously whilst they're inside the fallout shelter they've just built — which is conducted entirely with no cut-aways, the camera slowly panning towards his face, made even more effective by it all really being the general "Over by Christmas" attitude to war at the time.
+- Grandad's bitter and angry "War Is Hell" speech in "The Russians Are Coming" about the war, after he gets fed up of how much Del Boy glorifies it and doesn't take it seriously whilst they're inside the fallout shelter they've just built — which is conducted entirely with no cut-aways, the camera slowly panning towards his face, made even more effective by it all really being the general "Over by Christmas" attitude to war at the time.
 Can be seen here.

 - In "The Long Legs of the Law"; after a vicious argument about Rodney's decision to date a police officer, Del Boy angrily snaps that he and Rodney are no longer brothers and he no longer cares what happens to him.
 Seconds after, as Rodney is slinking miserably to the door, Del Boy gruffly takes his words back in telling Rodney that "It's been raining.
 Those roads will be treacherous.
 Drive carefully."

 - Rodney describing his feeling "cheated" every time he and Del remember their mother in "The Yellow Peril".